delph-in/delphin.highlight/README.md

 In addition, a Pygments [style](http://pygments.org/docs/styles/) for MRS is available which helps highlight the interesting information in SimpleMRS.

+# Examples

-It is meant for console output, and works with both dark and light backgrounds:
+The SimpleMRS style is meant for console output, and works with both dark and light backgrounds:

 ![SimpleMRS on a dark background](images/mrs-dark.png)